hasl-sensor/integration/README.md

 The `Bronze` level API is limited to 30 API calls per minute, 10.000 per month.
 For a private project, `Silver` level does not seem possible.
 With 10.000 calls per month, that allows for less than one call every 4 minute.
+That is why it is better to specify a binary_sensor that perhaps is turned of when no-one is at home or similar.

 **custom_updater**